-On 18 June 2008, the mandate of the Special Rapporteur has been extended for another three years by the Human Rights Council resolution 8/12.
+In July 2017, the mandate of the Special Rapporteur was extended again for three years by Human Rights Council resolution 35/5.

 In the discharge of his/her mandate, the Special Rapporteur:

 a) Takes action on violations committed against trafficked persons and on situations in which there has been a failure to protect their human rights (See how to submit individual complaints; See previous communications from Special Rapporteurs);

-b) Undertakes country visits in order to study the situation in situ and formulate recommendations to prevent and or combat trafficking and protect the human rights of its victims in specific countries and/or regions
+b) Undertakes country visits in order to study the situation in situ and formulate recommendations to prevent and/or combat trafficking, and protect the human rights of victims of trafficking in specific countries and/or regions;

-c) Submits annual reports on the activities of the mandate
+c) Submits annual reports to the UN Human Rights Council and the General Assembly.

 or fill-in an online form available at https://spsubmission.ohchr.org/